reddy-lab-code-research/XLCoST/metadata/synthesis/README.md

 ### Data Samples

-Displayed below are some sample data for program level summarization.
+Displayed below are some sample data for program level synthesis.
 Each line is a full program.

 `train-Python-desc-tok.py` file: